 Deviating from the Standard: Integrating Statistical Analysis and Experimental Design into Life Science Education

-2015 HHMI Undergraduate Research Application is OPEN!
+2015 HHMI Undergraduate Research Experience

-The application for the 2015 summer Undergraduate Research Experience is now open!
+The application for the 2015 summer Undergraduate Research Experience is now closed.
 The program will run from June 1 - July 24, 2015.
 Participants will earn a $3600 stipend during their research projects and will also have a $400 lab supply allotment.

 Weekly lunch meetings and Quantitative Training Sessions will complement the faculty projects we are bringing in.